35°55.302' N 014°20.478' E

 Dornier Wal XI seaplane wreckage is located in the middle of Gnejna Bay on the northwest coast of Malta.
 Dornier flying boat wreck lies at depth of 5-6 metres on sandy seabed.
 The plane wreck consists of only part of the fuselage together with the sponsons, and some parts of the cockpit controls including the rudder pedal.
 The plane force-landed in the sea and was towed to Malta in 1932.

 Dornier Wal wreck is a nice dive site for freedivers.
 For scuba divers interested in airplane wrecks, there are several other dive sites in Malta: Bristol Beaufighter, Bristol Blenheim Bomber, Mosquito Fighter Bomber and Lockheed P2V Neptune.
 These plane wrecks are between 30 and 42 m deep.
-Technical airplane wreck dives are Junkers Ju 88 and Liberator Bomber B24, both at 57 m depth, and Fairey Swordfish at 70 m depth.
+Technical airplane wreck dives are Junkers Ju 88 and B-24 Liberator Bomber, both at 55 m, Fairey Swordfish at 70 m, Douglas A-1 Skyraider at 96 m, and another Junkers Ju 88 at 106 m depth.

 Dornier Do J Wal seaplane wreck history